Veteran Homelessness Facts

 Doesn't the Department of Veterans Affairs take care of homeless veterans?

-With an estimated 500,000 veterans homeless at some time during the year, the VA reaches 20% of those in need ... leaving 400,000 veterans without supportive services.
+Yes, they do.
+But the problem of homelessness among veterans is a big one.
+The VA served more than 92,000 homeless veterans in 2009.
+With an estimated 500,000 veterans homeless at some time during the year, the VA reaches 20% of those in need, leaving 400,000 veterans without supportive services.

-Since 1987, the VA's programs for homeless veterans have emphasized collaboration with community service providers to help expand services to more homeless veterans.
+Since 1987, the VA's programs for homeless veterans have emphasized collaboration with community service providers like Green Doors to help expand services to more homeless veterans.
 For more information about VA homeless veteran programs, go to www.va.gov/homeless.

 References